patipark/nestjs_typeorm_rbac/docs/ROLE_INHERITANCE_GUIDE.md

 # Using Role Inheritance in NestJS RBAC

 This guide demonstrates how to use the role inheritance feature in the application.
+The role inheritance is now implemented using a separate `role_hierarchy` table for better flexibility and performance.

 ## Setting Up